 When considering who will have access to employee information, you should consider access from authorized third parties too.
 Will employee data be shared when requested by law enforcement?
 What about for troubleshooting purposes with the monitoring software vendor?

 Use this sample electronic monitoring policy as the foundation for your internal employee privacy policy.
-This electronic monitoring policy template contains the essential elements that you should cover when monitoring employees in the workplace.
+This electronic monitoring policy template contains the essential elements you should cover when monitoring employees in the workplace.

 BEGINNING OF TEMPLATE